 According to Josephus there were some 9,000 defendants within the city.
 The Roman's use of a siege ramp was initially repulsed.
 The Romans then breached the wall in three places, and this enabled them to enter the city.
 However, they were forced to retreat after attempting to climb up the hill with hand-to-hand fighting.
 Nevertheless, a few days later they successfully entered the city and this time were able to capture it.
 Thousands of its inhabitants were killed and thousands more lost their lives attempting to escape down the northern slope.

 Subsequently, Josephus surrendered to the Romans after he and his forces were defeated in the city of Yodfat in the Galilee.
 The subjugation of the Galilee and Golan now permitted Vespasian to focus on Jerusalem, where many of the rebels had fled to.

 Who were the Zealots?

-According to Josephus, John of Gischala escaped from the Galilee to Jerusalem and continued the struggle from there.
-However, the Jews were unable to put up a unified front and different sectors of the city were commanded by different leaders who failed to coordinate.
-Until just before the end, they were even fighting against each other.
-The Temple and city were destroyed in 70 CE.
-The leaders of the revolt were taken to Rome and executed.
-The last of the Zealots held out in Masada, but they finally committed communal suicide rather than being taken prisoner by Rome.
+Their leader John of Gischala (Gush Halav) escaped from the Galilee to Jerusalem and continued the struggle from here.
+However, the Jews were unable to put up a unified front and different sectors of the city were commanded by different leaders who did not coordinate with each other.
+Until just before the end, they were even fighting one another.
+The Roman commander Titus was aware of this and deliberately gave the Jews time to continue their killing.

 Path to ancient Gamla.
 To follow your location on your smart phone, click on https://israelhiking.osm.org.il/share/zLhbngfftF